anovos/anovos-docs/docs/anovos-config-file-desc/index.md

   |0.3 to 0.5        |      Strong predictive Power|
   |>0.5              |    Suspicious Predictive Power|

-e.  drift_threshold_model: The threshold beyond which the attribute can
-    be flagged as 1 or drifted as measured across different drift metrices specified by the user.
+    e.  drift_threshold_model: The threshold beyond which the attribute can be flagged as 1 or drifted as measured across different drift metrices specified by the user.
 It takes value between 0 to 1.

-f.  dataDict_path: The path containing the exact name, definition
-    mapping of the attributes.
+    f.  dataDict_path: The path containing the exact name, definition mapping of the attributes.
 This is eventually used to populate at the report for easy referencing

     g.  metricDict_path: Path of metric dictionary

     h.  final_report_path: Path where final report is saved.
-File path can
-    be a local path or s3 path (when running with AWS cloud services)
+File path can be a local path or s3 path (when running with AWS cloud services)

 11. **write_intermediate**

-    a.  file_path: Path where intermediate datasets (after selecting, dropping, renaming, and recasting of columns) for quality checker operations, join dataset and concatenate dataset are saved
+    a.  file_path: Path where intermediate datasets (after selecting, dropping, renaming, and recasting of columns) for quality checker operations, join dataset and concatenate dataset will be saved

     b.  file_type: (CSV, Parquet or Avro). file format of intermediate